 2. Chia Egg

-Similar to a flax egg, a chia egg is made by combining 1 Tbsp of chia seeds with 3 Tbsp of water, mixing together, and letting sit until thick.
+Similar to a flax egg, a chia egg is made by combining 1 tablespoon of chia seeds with 3 tablespoon of water, mixing together, and letting sit until thick.
 Unlike flax eggs, chia seeds produce more of a gel-like texture.
 Similar to flax eggs they are a great egg replacement for cookies, pancakes, and no bake desserts.
 You can also use them to make something called a chia pudding which is a great breakfast idea!

 1 egg= ¼ cup applesauce.